-Located in Montrose County, sitting at 5,787 feet in elevation, Nucla, CO is a small town with a big history.
-Founded in 1904, its past is deeply rooted in ranching and mining, like most Colorado towns.
+Sitting at 5,787 feet within the San Miguel Basin, Nucla is a small Colorado town with a big history.
+Founded in 1904, its past is deeply rooted in ranching and mining like most Colorado towns.

 Bird watching – The Uncompahgre Plateau, which is to the north of Nucla, provides a haven for bird watchers with its ponderosa pine forest, dense woodlands, and mountain meadows.

-Camping – Read about the camping near Naturita, Norwood, Nucla and Gateway.
+- Read about the camping near Naturita, Norwood, Nucla and Gateway.

-Fishing – Cast in a line in the Naturita Creek or the San Miguel River, plus numerous other creeks in the area ideal for fishing.
+Fishing – Cast a line in the Naturita Creek or the San Miguel River, plus numerous other creeks in the area ideal for fishing.

 Activities in Nucla